lsst-dm/dm_dev_guide/python/testing.rst

 Note that the method being decorated must be within a subclass of ``unittest.TestCase``, since it relies on the existence of the ``subTest`` method for identifying the individual iterations.
 This use of ``subTest`` also means that all iterations will be executed, not stopping at the first failure.

-See also ``pytest.mark.parametrize``, which is more complex but offers similar functionality;
-however, this module is not yet approved for use.

 Unicode
 =======